U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding

 \textbf{(1) Automated Filtering.} During data preprocessing, we systematically check for missing labels, inconsistent or invalid annotations, and corrupted or unreadable files.
 Samples that fail these checks are discarded.

 \textbf{(2) Manual Verification.} A team of 10 annotators manually reviewed all cases using a cross-validation protocol, where each data point was independently assessed by at least three annotators.
-Annotators verified label-image alignment, measurement units, bounding boxes, and report text consistency.
-Disagreements were resolved via majority voting to ensure annotation correctness and clinical plausibility.
+Specifically, an engineer first check the validity of the metadata in the json file, then a biomedical expert independently checked for label–image consistency, measurement units and standardized anatomical terminology.
+A clinician then performed a final review of the diagnostic consistency on all processed cases while writing the task-specific prompts.

 \paragraph{Task-Specific Prompt Designing.}